-1. Particles originally contained in the system.
 These particles originate during the fabrication and storage of system components.
 Weld spatter and slag may remain in welded system components, especially in reservoirs and pipe assemblies.
 The presence is minimized by proper design.
 For example, seam-welded overlapping joints are preferred, and arc welding of open sections is usually avoided.
 Hidden passages in valve bodies, inaccessible to sand blasting or other methods of cleaning, are the main source of introduction of core sand.
 Even the most carefully designed and cleaned casting will almost invariably free some sand particles under the action of hydraulic pressure.
 Rubber hose assemblies always contain some loose particles.
 Most of these particles can be removed by flushing the hose before installation; however, some particles withstand cleaning and are freed later by the action of hydraulic pressure.

 Particles of lint from cleaning rags can cause abrasive damage in hydraulic systems, especially to closely fitted moving parts.
 In addition, lint in a hydraulic system packs easily into clearances between packing and contacting surfaces, leading to component leakage and decreased efficiency.
 Lint also helps clog filters prematurely.
 The use of the proper wiping materials will reduce or eliminate lint contamination.
-The wiping materials to be used for a given application will be determined by
+The wiping materials to be used for a given application will be determined by:

-- a. substances being wiped or absorbed,
+- Substances being wiped or absorbed

-- b. the amount of absorbency required, and/or
+- The amount of absorbency required

-- c. the required degree of cleanliness.
+- The required degree of cleanliness

 These wiping materials are categorized for contamination control by the degree of lint or debris that they may deposit during use.
 For internal hydraulic repairs, this factor itself will determine the choice of wiping material.

-NAVAIR 01-1A-17 and NSTM, chapter 556, provides information on low-lint wiping cloths.
+NAVAIR 01-1A-17 and NSTM, chapter 556, provide information on low-lint wiping cloths.